quadrupleslap/badlog/README.md

 # badlog

-A garish coloured and extremely simple logger.
-The best kind.
+A garishly colored and extremely simple logger - the best kind.

 ## Installation